Christopher Reeve: 1990s

+2000s

+In 2000, Reeve made guest appearances on the PBS series Sesame Street.
+In September 2002, Random House published Reeve's second book, Nothing Is Impossible: Reflections on a New Life.
+This book is shorter than Still Me and focuses on Reeve's world views and the life experiences which helped shape them.
+The book spent three weeks on the New York Times Best Seller list.
+Reeve narrated an unabridged audiobook for which he received his second Grammy nomination for Best Spoken Word Album.

+In 2001, Reeve's son Matthew began filming a three-part series detailing Reeve's recovery process and advocacy for spinal cord injury research.
+The first film, Hope in Motion, aired on ABC in September 2002 under the title Courageous Steps.
+It received an Emmy nomination for Outstanding Nonfiction Special.
+In February 2003, it was broadcast on BBC One under its original title.
+Following Reeve's death in 2004, a third film was never made, while Hope in Motion and its follow-up, Choosing Hope, were released on DVD in 2007.

+In 2003, Reeve guest-starred in an episode of The Practice.
+He submitted a story treatment to the show's creator, David E. Kelley, that addresses the issues of health insurance policy and caregiver burnout.
+Kelley liked the idea and wrote an episode based on it.

-On February 25, 2003, Reeve appeared in the television series Smallville as Dr. Virgil Swann in the episode "Rosetta".
-In the episode, Dr. Swann brings to Clark Kent (Tom Welling) information about where he comes from and how to use his powers for the good of mankind.
-The scenes of Reeve and Welling feature music cues from 1978's Superman: The Movie, composed by John Williams and arranged by Mark Snow.
-At the end of this episode, Reeve and Welling appeared in a short spot inviting people to support the Christopher Reeve Paralysis Foundation.
+Reeve's final acting role was in the television series Smallville portraying Dr. Virgil Swann.
+On February 25, 2003, he made an appearance in the episode "Rosetta", in which Dr. Swann informs Clark Kent (Tom Welling) about his origins.
+The scenes of Reeve and Welling feature music cues from 1978's Superman, composed by John Williams and arranged by Mark Snow.
+At the end of the episode, Reeve and Welling appeared in a short spot inviting people to support the Christopher Reeve Paralysis Foundation.
 "Rosetta" set ratings history for The WB.
 The fan community met the episode with rave reviews and praised it as being among the series' best to this day.
-Reeve also appeared in the Smallville episode "Legacy", in which he met again with fellow stage actor John Glover, who played Lionel Luthor in the show.
+Reeve also appeared in the episode "Legacy", in which he reunited with fellow stage actor John Glover, who played Lionel Luthor in the show.

-In April 2002, Random House published Reeve's second book, Nothing Is Impossible.
-This book is shorter than Still Me and focuses on Reeve's world views and the life experiences helped him shape them.
-Also, in 2004, Reeve directed the A&E film The Brooke Ellison Story.
+In 2004, Reeve directed the A&E film The Brooke Ellison Story.
 The film is based on the true story of Brooke Ellison, the first quadriplegic to graduate from Harvard University.
 Reeve during this time was directing the animated film Everyone's Hero.
 It was one of his dream projects and he died during the middle of production for the film.
 His wife Dana helped out, and his son Will was a cast member in the film.
 Dana and Will also had small roles in The Brooke Ellison Story.